PaddlePaddle/book/05.recommender_system/README.md

 ## Model Configuration

-Our program starts with importing necessary packages and initializes some global variables:
+Our program starts with importing necessary packages and initializing some global variables:
 ```python
 import math
 import sys